 What is studied at KS3?

-Biology KS3 is taught along with Chemistry and Physics as part of the Science programme.
+At KS3 Biology is taught along with Chemistry and Physics as part of the Science programme.

 The Biology topics are:

-Students gain an appreciation of the complexity of living things and, through frequent practical activities, the fundamentals of scientific enquiry.
+Students gain an appreciation of the complexity of living things and, through frequent practical activities, the fundamentals of scientific enquiry, providing a secure foundation for studying GCSE Biology.

 What is studied at KS4?

 All students study Biology as a separate science, starting their GCSE course in Year 9.
 The GCSE specification followed is AQA GCSE Biology 8461.
-This specification includes the following topics: cell biology, organisation, infection and response, bioenergetics, homeostasis and response, inheritance, variation and evolution, and ecology.
-Working Scientifically skills are developed through a series of required practical activities.
+This is a varied and challenging course that introduces students to the extra-ordinary breadth of Biology and the impact that developments in modern Biology have on our lives.
+The specification includes the following topics: cell biology, organisation, infection and response, bioenergetics, homeostasis and response, inheritance, variation and evolution, and ecology.

 What is studied at KS5?

-Both AS Biology and full A Level Biology are possible within the Kendrick KS5 pathways.
+It is possible to take either AS Biology or the full A Level Biology within the Kendrick KS5 pathways.
 There is common teaching of the AS and the full A Level in Year 12.
 The specification followed is: Edexcel AS and A level Biology B (2015).
-The specification covers a wide range of topics including: biological molecules, energy for biological processes, microbiology and pathogens, ecosystems, control systems and modern genetics.
+The specification covers a wide range of topics, building on areas studied at GCSE as well as adding newer aspects of modern Biology.
+The content of the topics allows students to develop a much deeper understanding of biological processes and their significance in the modern world.
+Topics include: biological molecules, exchange and transport, energy for biological processes, microbiology, pathogens and disease, ecosystems, control systems and modern genetics and gene technologies.

-Practical work is an integral part of the course; the students maintain their own laboratory notebooks and carry out several individual investigations in conjunction with the required practicals.
-All students doing A level Biology take part in a residential field course at Dale Fort Field Centre in Wales.
-The total cost of the course is around £450.
-Students in year 13 may have the opportunity to take part in the Biology Olympiad.
+Students maintain their own laboratory notebooks keep a record of the numerous practical activities that are an integral part of the course, including the 16 required practicals listed in the specification.
+As their technical competence and independence develop, students will work towards planning and carrying out their own investigations.
+All students doing A Level Biology take part in a residential field course at Dale Fort Field Centre in South Wales.
+The total cost of the course is likely to be around £500.
+Students in Year 13 have the opportunity to take part in the national Biology Olympiad competition.

 The department is well supported by the Biology technicians and is centred around three well stocked laboratories.

-Mr Andrew Hodge – Subject Leader – Biology and Science
+Mr Andy Hodge – Subject Leader – Science

 Mrs Judy Saunders